Head of Department: Mr Richard Anderson

 Economics is about choice and the impact of our choices on each other.
+Our approach helps students understanding of how the local / national / global economy works through analysing economic issues, problems and institutions that affect everyday life.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
 The economic way of thinking can help us make better choices.

-To be successful in Economics you need to be observant, to be interested in reasons why things change, to want to understand your potential role within it and to argue your view in a way which keeps to the rules but can persuade.
-Economics at King's School is only offered at A-Level and we follow the AQA specification.
+In Economics we support students in becoming observant, being interested in reasons why things change, we help them to understand their potential role within it and to argue their view in a way which keeps to the rules but can persuade.

-A significant component of both the AS and A Level qualification focuses on microeconomics.
+A significant component of our curriculum focuses on microeconomics.
 The theoretical workings of the free market provide a useful starting point for explanation and analysis.
 Imperfections and market failures provide a lead into discussing the merits and drawbacks of government intervention and the usefulness of theory in explaining observations taken from the real world of economics.

-Both AS and A Level qualifications will also focus on ‘macroeconomics’.
-It will provide students with the technical and analytical tools required to understand how the economy functions both domestically and globally.
-The course encourages students to adopt a critical approach to their study of policy through understanding the limitations and conflicts that they present.
+We build from microeconomics to a focus on ‘macroeconomics’.
+We provide students with the technical and analytical tools required to understand how the economy functions both domestically and globally.
+The curriculum encourages students to adopt a critical approach to their study of policy through understanding the limitations and conflicts that they present.

 The subject has three classrooms that are used extensively for Economics and Business